brenbittaurus/yamata-stocklana/README.md

-# Stocklana by Yamata

-**One portfolio.
-One Buying Power balance.
-Every eligible position.**

-Stocklana is a Solana implementation of Yamata's **Universal Credit Account** — an account layer that turns eligible on-chain financial positions into risk-adjusted Buying Power that can be reused across integrated markets.
+**Yamata is building the Universal Credit Account for on-chain markets — an account layer that turns eligible financial positions into risk-adjusted Buying Power that can be reused across integrated markets**

+For the Stocklana hackathon, Yamata demonstrates this on Solana using tokenized stocks and Stock Strikes.

 Instead of forcing the user to manually move between a wallet, lending venue, execution venue and portfolio tools, Yamata coordinates the underlying markets and presents them as one account.